Frequently Asked Questions: Transformations to Sustainability Programme

-Yes, the coordination of a TKN may be shared by a maximum of two social scientists, at least one of whom must be from a low or middle-income country.
+Yes, the coordination of a TKN may be shared by a maximum of two social scientists, at least one of whom must be based in a low or middle-income country.
 One of the co-coordinators will take responsibility for submitting the application.
 The institution of one of the co-coordinators will be responsible for handling the grant, including redistribution of the grant to other main partners in the network.

 What is the grant period?